-Our bodies are about 60% water.
-In fact, our brain, heart and lungs are even composed of as much as 80% water.
-Luckily, we also have some tissue that gives all that water form and function – say hi to your bones and muscles!
+First, a little fun fact.
+Did you know our bodies are about 60% water?
+In fact, our brain, heart, and lungs are composed of as much as 80% water!
+Water by itself has no shape, so we need some tissue that gives all that water form and function – say hi to your bones and muscles!

 Muscle tone and base tension